 MaryChris joined Watsi on November 6th, 2016.
-Two years ago, MaryChris became the 3233rd member to automatically support a new Watsi patient every month.
-Since then, 2,768 more people have become monthly donors!
-MaryChris' most recent donation traveled 8,800 miles to support Thol, small-scale farmer from Cambodia, to fund sight-restoring cataract eye surgery.
+Three years ago, MaryChris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+MaryChris' most recent donation traveled 8,700 miles to support Yusra, a toddler from Tanzania, to fund corrective surgery so she can learn to walk.